Lactation Education Program (95 hours)

 Dr. Angela Lober is an experienced educator and clinician.
 She has been an IBCLC since 2005, providing evidence-based care within an academic medical center and her community.
 Angela is the director of the Academy of Lactation Programs at Arizona State University and the Lactation Program Manager at Banner University Medical Center – Phoenix.
 She is currently the president of the Arizona Breastfeeding Coalition, serves on the editorial board of the journal Clinical Lactation, and serves on the Lactation Education Accreditation and Approval Review Committee (LEAARC) board of directors.
 Angela completed her PhD at ASU College of Nursing and Healthcare Innovation focusing on the breastfeeding complexities of late preterm infants.
 She is dedicated to assisting families achieve their breastfeeding goals.
 Angela is also committed to education and mentorship as a means of upholding and uplifting the lactation profession.

 How do I learn more about becoming an International Board Certified Lactation Consultant (IBCLC)?

-For more information about scope of practice, clinical competencies, eligibility requirements and pathways to become an IBCLC, go to https://iblce.org
+For more information about scope of practice, clinical competencies, eligibility requirements and pathways to become an IBCLC go to https://iblce.org

 If I complete this program successfully am I a certified lactation consultant?

-How is this program presented?
+How is this course presented?